swagger-api/swagger-js/README.md

 # ...
 ```

-Configure auth for that definition in your client instance as a query string:
+Configure auth for that definition in your client instance as a *query string*:

 ```js
 client.clientAuthorizations.add("api_sheme_name",